DongChunL/Git-Bash-Practice/readme.txt

 Creating a new branch is quike
 Creating a new branch is quike and easy
-Creating a new branch is quike AND easy
+Creating a new branch is quike && easy